 11. Eat at Eva’s Garden.
 The impressive bougainvilleas and jasmine that surround this restaurant will make you stop and admire it before you enjoy its’ dishes.

 12. Admire the view of Chora and the Panagia Church with its path from the heliport.
 The icon of the Virgin Mary is considered to be miraculous and is associated with pirates and myths.

 13. Enjoy Galaktoboureko (creamy custard pie) or Portokalopita (orange pie) in the courtyard of the café “The Lojgia” and the pancakes at “ParasAgas” just below.

-14. Try Garidomakaronada (spaghetti with shrimps) at “Chrysospilia” tavern.
+14. Try Garidomakaronada (spaghetti with shrimps) at the “Chrysospilia” tavern.
 A little pricey but it’s worth it.

 15. Go to Ano Meria to see the authentic rural life of Folegandros.
-There are no narrow streets, squares and cobbled streets there because here you will find small independent farms.
-There is also a Folklore Museum, but first you can go for traditional Greek handmade pasta, called “Matsata”, accompanied by rabbit from the hands of Mrs. Irene at “Kafepantopoleion”, where you can also buy handmade products.
+There are no narrow streets, squares, and cobbled streets there because here you will find small independent farms.
+There is also a Folklore Museum, but first, you can go for traditional Greek handmade pasta, called “Matsata”, accompanied by a rabbit from the hands of Mrs. Irene at “Kafepantopoleion”, where you can also buy handmade products.

 *All photos by me (Copyright)

-*This article was originally published on Greek City Times
+*This article was originally published in Greek City Times

 The content & photos on this blog are licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.